lguez/Ml2pl/README.md

         export NETCDF_INC_DIR=the-output-of-nf-config--includedir

-    `LDLIBS` should give the path to the compiled NetCDF libraries and the name of those libraries, in the form required by your compiler.
+    `LDLIBS` should give the path to the compiled NetCDF and NetCDF-Fortran libraries and the name of those libraries, in the form required by your compiler.
 If you have the command `nf-config`, type:

         nf-config --flibs